WooodHead/docs/2018/code/docker/docker-command.md

    # create a new single-host bridge network called 'localnet'
    # by default, it creates them with nat drier on windows, and the bridge drier on Linux.
-   docker network create -d bridge <network-name> # -d flag: specify the type of network (network driver) docker service create --name test \
+   docker network create -d bridge -o <network-name> # -d flag: specify the type of network (network driver)
+   # -o flag: encrypt the data
+   docker service create --name test \
    --network <overlay-network-name> \
    --replica 2 \
    <image-name>:<tag> sleep infinity
+   # create 3 layer routing with in the same overlay network
+   docker network create --subnet-10.1.1.0/24 --subnet=11.1.1.0/24 -d overlay <network-name>

    # delete all unused networks on a docker host
    docker network prune